 L.A.C.E. calls each individual to action, beginning with introspection for personal development and actionable change.
 LACE asks everyone to show love, but it especially encourages those who are in positions of power, authority and abundance to be the first to model and demonstrate love to those who have been marginalized and oppressed.

-Self-Awareness: As an ongoing process, self-awareness opens our eyes to who we are, including our strengths, weaknesses, core values, blind spots and life purpose.
-Self awareness brings the choices that we make unconsciously into the light of day.
-It helps us to better manage those choices, as well as our actions, how we show up, and who we are becoming.
+Self-awareness: Thoughtfully assessing why you behave the way that you do, what needs to remain the same and what needs to be different.
+As an ongoing process, introspection opens our eyes to who we are, including our strengths, weaknesses, core values, blind spots and life purpose.
+Introspection brings about self-awareness and self-awareness, in turn, brings the choices that we make unconsciously into the light of day.
+Self-awareness helps us to better manage those choices, as well as our actions, including how we show up, and who we are becoming.

-Building Connection: LACE provides the common language for leaning in, learning and resolving conflict.
-It transforms individuals into teams working toward a common purpose.
+Relationships: LACE provides the common language for leaning in, learning and resolving conflict.
+It transforms individuals into teams, partners, co-conspirators and collaborators working toward a common and just purpose.

-Organizational/Societal Change: Ultimately, LACE is about creating systems that are wholly inclusive, actively anti-oppressive and just.
-The self awareness and connections result in policies, processes and systems that are radically inclusive as well as loving, not just begrudgingly tolerant.
+Just Systems: Ultimately, LACE is about creating systems that are wholly inclusive, actively anti-oppressive, kind and just.
+The introspection and connections are expected to generate policies, processes, practices and systems that are radically inclusive as well as loving, not just begrudgingly tolerant.